 If you are deciding whether to go on a hike with friends, “They are more experienced and in better shape, so maybe I should ask what kind of hike they’re planning”, could be useful to know.

 Similarly, if you are deciding whether to enter a musical competition you might want to ask yourself, “Am I performing at approximately the same level as the other entrants?
 Am I more advanced than they are?
 Am I less advanced than they are?”

 When we detach the answers to these questions from our sense of self-worth, we become free to seek information to help us make decisions.

 How to be free from the comparison game

-Recognizing when we are engaging in ego-driven comparison is the first step to freeing ourselves from unhealthy comparisons.
+Recognizing when we are engaging in ego-driven comparison is the first step to freeing ourselves from the comparison game.